Dissipative Avoidance Feedback for Reactive Navigation Under Second-Order Dynamics: Introduction

 The objective of this work is to develop a generic control approach for navigation of autonomous robots under second-order dynamics in an $n$-dimensional environment filled with obstacles.
 The proposed controller combines a classical PD term with a dissipative term analogous to divergence flow, inspired by the behavior of flying insects, to decelerate the robot’s motion when approaching obstacles \cite{M.V.Srinivasan1996}.
-This design methodology builds on previous work in formation control \cite{Tang2023} and continuous landing controllers for quadrotors in obstacle-rich environments \cite{ROSA2014}.
-The proposed feedback control approach extends beyond these works by tackling more complex environments, offering a comprehensive framework for motion planning under second-order dynamics.
-This controller utilizes two simple pieces of information to avoid obstacles: the distance to the closest obstacle and the bearing to the obstacle.
+Note that the use of a dissipative term has been employed to address collision avoidance for multi-agent systems in the absence of obstacles \cite{Tang2023}, as well as VTOL-UAV landing in obstacle-rich environments \cite{ROSA2014}.
+In contrast to these works, our approach addresses the motion-to-goal problem in the presence of multiple static obstacles, using only local information, and provides formal guarantees of collision avoidance and convergence under second-order dynamics.
+The proposed controller utilizes two simple pieces of information to avoid obstacles: the distance to the closest obstacle and the bearing to the obstacle.
 This makes the implementation of the controller inexpensive and versatile, enabling its application across various settings, including robots equipped with vision systems or LiDAR.
 We demonstrate that, under certain regularity conditions on the obstacles, such as smoothness and curvature constraints, the target equilibrium is asymptotically stable, while the undesired $\omega$-limit points are unstable.
 Overall, the proposed approach seeks to effectively address the challenges of reliable reactive navigation in unknown environments under second-order dynamics.

 This paper is organized as follows: Section \ref{section:Notation} provides the notation used and different definitions used throughout this work.
 Section \ref{section:Problem Formualtion} describes the problem of interest, defines the workspace, and provides some assumptions on its topology.
 Section \ref{section:FeedbackControl} is devoted to the control design and stability analysis.
 Section \ref{section:NumericalSimulation} provides numerical simulations to show the effectiveness of the proposed obstacle avoidance approach in 2D and 3D environments.
 Finally, Section \ref{section:Conclusion} provides some concluding remarks.